 Unfortunately, this temple was struck by lightning somewhere in the late 1800s and suffered immense damage.
 The structure that we see today has been reconstructed based on records, eyewitness reports and findings from excavations on the site.
 The temple houses an idol of Lord Vishnu in his Vamana avatar, Durga Devi with four arms as well as an image of Lord Ganesha with four arms.
 There is a Varaha carving in the back of the temple indicating that this temple was probably dedicated to Lord Vishnu.

 The temple is built on a platform of about 36 feet by 47 feet and rises to a height of about 68 feet from the ground.
-The temple also appears to be square in plan with tri rathas indicating that a tall spire was built above it.
+The temple also appears to be designed as a triratha and is square in plan indicating that a tall spire was built above it.
 The walls of the temple are 8 feet thick and the sanctum sanctorum is square in plan about 15 feet in measurement built in two storeys.
 18-inch-long, 9-inch-wide and 3-inch-high bricks were used to create this marvellous structure.
 This temple has the earliest known voussoir or true arch in India.